 We can also organize other activities like hot air balloon rides, wildlife viewing, photo safaris, trips to Kruger National Park, or visits to nearby tourist attractions.
 Contact us for pricing on these additional activities.

 DO I NEED TO WORRY ABOUT ANY DISEASES?

 We recommend visiting your doctor prior to your hunt and telling them where you’ll be traveling.
-You’ll need to take a malaria prophylaxis to hunt with us in Limpopo Province or Mozambique.
+You’ll need to take a malaria prophylaxis to hunt with us in Limpopo Province.
 Other than that, you’ll probably just need to receive a Tetanus booster prior to departing.
-South Africa and Mozambique are Yellow Fever and Ebola free.
+South Africa is Yellow Fever and Ebola free.